RebekkaHaley/capstone-serverless-app/README.md

 * `CreateMeal` - creates a new MEAL for a current user.
 The shape of data sent by a client application to this function can be found in the `CreateMealRequest.ts` file.
 It receives a new MEAL item to be created in JSON format.

 * `UpdateMeal` - updates a MEAL item created by a current user.
 The shape of data sent by a client application to this function can be found in the `UpdateMealRequest.ts` file.
 It receives an object that contains three fields that can be updated in a MEAL item.
 The id of an item that should be updated is passed as a URL parameter.
-It should return an empty body.

 * `DeleteMeal` - deletes a MEAL item created by a current user.
 Expects an id of a MEAL item to remove.
-It should return an empty body.
+Also deletes any attached image from the S3 bucket.

 * `GenerateUploadUrl` - returns a pre-signed URL that can be used to upload an attachment file for a MEAL item.
 An id of a user can be extracted from a JWT token passed by a client.
+Also deletes any previously attached image from the S3 bucket to make room for new image.

 # Frontend